 A Practical Lighting Solution for Your Bathroom

-Lighting a bathroom can be a challenge, but with bathroom downlights, you can have effective light and have the freedom to create any ambience you wish.
+Lighting a bathroom can be a challenge, but with bathroom downlights, you can have the freedom to create any ambience you wish.
 With just one or two downlights you can make the most of mirrors and reflective surfaces to achieve bright and balanced lighting suitable for washing or shaving.

 The compact design also means that these lights can be fitted into smaller spaces, preventing shadowy corners.
 We also offer downlights with a dimming function, which you can use to create a peaceful ambience ideal for when you want to relax in a nice hot bath!

 How Many Downlights Do I Need In My Bathroom

 When it comes to the number of bathroom downlights needed, everything will depend on how big your bathroom is.
 So, if you want to find out what number of downlights will be the most optimal for that particular room in your house, follow these simple instructions:

 Step 1: Measure the square footage of the room - do that by multiplying its depth and its width.